salkuadrat/lucy/README.md

 # Lucy

-Command Line Interface (CLI) for [Lucifer](https://pub.dev/packages/lucifer) framework.
+Simple Command Line Interface (CLI) for [Lucifer](https://pub.dev/packages/lucifer) framework.

 ## Installation

-Activate command line from your terminal with this command.
+You may activate Lucy CLI by using the following command in your terminal:

 ```bash
 pub global activate lucy